 Petra, the ancient Nabatean city carved into red sandstone cliffs, is Jordan’s most famous tourist attraction.
 Known for its iconic Treasury and Monastery, this archaeological wonder offers a unique window into the past.

-Travel Time: The journey from Amman to Petra usually takes around 3 hours by car or bus.
+Travel Time: Around 3 hours by car or bus

 Travel Tip: Wear comfortable walking shoes and carry plenty of water, as exploring Petra involves a lot of walking, often in hot conditions.